provotum/provotum-ci-cd/terraform/provotum-v3-mn/README.md

   - `DOCKER_REGISTRY_USERNAME`: The username for the docker docker registry
   - `DOCKER_REGISTRY_PASSWORD`: The password for the docker docker registry
 4. Confirm deployment with `YES`
 5. You have now installed all the components for Provotum 3.0 MN.
+Next, we need to create the custom chain spec in order to configure all nodes to connect to the same network.
+6. Navigate to this folder: `cd ../../scripts/provotum-v3-mn`
+7. Run the following script with sudo: `sudo ./create_custom_chain_spec.sh`
-Next we need to start up the p2p network and run the DL protocol.
+8. Next we need to start up the p2p network and run the DL protocol.
-6. Navigate to this folder: `cd ../../ansible`
+9. Navigate to this folder: `cd ../../ansible`
-7. Start the server (Voting Authority and Randomizer): `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -u root -i provotum-v3-mn-server-inventory --private-key PATH_TO_YOUR_PRIVATE_KEY provotum-v3-mn-server-start.yml`
+10. Start the server (Voting Authority and Randomizer): `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -u root -i provotum-v3-mn-server-inventory --private-key PATH_TO_YOUR_PRIVATE_KEY provotum-v3-mn-server-start.yml`
-8. Start the sealers: `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -u root -i provotum-v3-mn-sealer-inventory --private-key PATH_TO_YOUR_PRIVATE_KEY provotum-v3-mn-sealer-start.yml`
+11. Start the sealers: `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -u root -i provotum-v3-mn-sealer-inventory --private-key PATH_TO_YOUR_PRIVATE_KEY provotum-v3-mn-sealer-start.yml`

 Note: The sealers should automatically connect to the bootnode (Voting Authority) and start the POA-protocol.
 Keys (Aura, Grandpa) are generated in the installation step.